Skip to main content

 Things such as parent names, addresses, birthdays, pet names and even makes of cars are often used as the answer to security questions, meaning that in just a few moments, these criminals have the information they need to cause serious damage.

-Don’t forget there are also many high-profile data breaches reported in the media involving hackings on social media and even inappropriate sharing of users’ data by social media companies.
-Case in point is the recent epic and historic data breach at Yahoo in August 2013 that affected every single customer account (amounting to 3 billion Yahoo accounts) that existed at the time and Facebook’s unfortunate Cambridge Analytica scandal.
+Case in point is the epic and historic data breach at Yahoo back in August 2013 that affected every single customer account (totaling to 3 billion Yahoo accounts) that existed at the time, as well as Facebook’s more recent Cambridge Analytica scandal.

 So, be very careful what you share on social media and other digital media platforms to protect your data and privacy online.